Tomahawk (band): Tonic Immobility (2020–present)

 In February 2020, Duane Denison revealed that Tomahawk had been writing and recording new record material.
 On January 21, 2021, a single called "Business Casual" was released, which also revealed the name of their upcoming fifth album as Tonic Immobility, which has later been released on March 26, 2021.
 Bassist Trevor Dunn remarked in 2021, "Me and Duane [Denison] and John [Stanier] recorded all of our parts for that record about four years ago actually.
 Duane had finished the music and I guess Mike was busy at the time, so John and I flew down to Nashville and recorded with Duane.
 Then over the years, we've just been waiting for Mike, and he's been doing other stuff so it took a while.
-I think the pandemic kind of helped spur it along because he was stuck at home, so he wrote the vocal melodies and the rest of the lyrics at his studio in San Francisco."
+I think the pandemic kind of helped spur it along because he was stuck at home, so he wrote the vocal melodies and the rest of the lyrics at his studio in San Francisco.".

+On October 15, 2024, Tomahawk announced that they would be performing at the 2025 Sick New World Festival in Las Vegas, marking their first show since 2013, however, one month after the announcement, the entire festival was canceled due to logistical issues.

 Musical style and influences

-Critics have described the band's sound as alternative metal, alternative rock, avant-prog, progressive rock, and post-rock.
+Several critics have described Tomahawk's style as alternative metal, alternative rock, avant-garde metal, and experimental rock.
+Their sound has also been labeled as art rock, avant-prog, noise rock, post-rock, progressive metal, and progressive rock.
 In 2002, the band considered their genre to be "cinematic rock", since all members were fans of film soundtracks.
 Butch Lazorchak of the Boston Herald has compared the band's sound to 1970s hard rock groups such as Blue Öyster Cult.

 The band's self-titled first album combines rock with elements of experimental music, country music, and hardcore; critic Blake Butler of Allmusic described their debut album as one of the most straightforward rock-oriented projects of Patton following his work with Faith No More, but he still notes their eclectic side stating that they are not a “mass-marketable band.”
 Their second album Mit Gas features influences from metal as well as punk rock.
 The album also includes instrumental segues.
 The band's 2007 album Anonymous incorporates Native American music elements.
 Oddfellows features a more accessible sound which the band has labeled as "avant-pop".
 The record includes influences from jazz music.